Debts that bankruptcy covers

 Going bankrupt will mean that you won't be liable for most of your debts and you won't have to pay them.
 However, bankruptcy doesn't cover all debts so it's important to make sure you know whether any of your debts won't be covered and put plans in place to deal with them.

 If you're facing bankruptcy, you'll need expert advice.
-You can contact your nearest Citizens Advice to get advice about your debt problems and bankruptcy.
+You can talk to an adviser to get advice about your debt problems and bankruptcy.

 Check which debts are included in bankruptcy